Hiba203/Music-and-Therapy-survey/README.md

 3- On average, Respondents listen to music around 2-3 hours per day,

-4- Most Respondents prefare Rock,Pop,and Metal music genre.
+4- Most Respondents prefare Rock,Pop,and Metal music genre,respectively.
 Latin music is the least prefare genre,

 5- Respondents whose fav genre is latin genre, listen to music more often than the others,